section-engineering-education/engineering-education/articles/spring-boot-amazon-s3/index.md

 After selecting amazon S3 from the above step, create a new S3 bucket which we will use to store the files we will be uploading from our application.

 ![Amazon creating S3 bucket](/engineering-education/spring-boot-amazon-s3/amazon-s3-create-bucket.png)

-Name the bucket as `spring-amazon-storage` and leave all other settings as default and create the bucket.
+Name the bucket as `spring-amazon-storage` and leave all other settings as default then create the bucket.

 ### Access and secret keys
-Create a new access key from my security credentials navigation menu as shown in the image below.
-Copy the access and the secret key generated as we will be using them to access the bucket we created earlier from the application we will be creating.
+Create a new access key from `My Security Credentials` navigation menu as shown in the image below.
+Copy the access and the secret key generated as we will be using them to access the bucket from the application we will be creating.

 ![Amazon secret key](/engineering-education/spring-boot-amazon-s3/amazon-security-key.png)